ryanramage/couchapp-takeout/readme.md

 * CouchDB is installed in .couchapptakeout in the users home directory.

+# Processes And Uninstalling

+Couchapp-Takeout runs under a java process which internally starts couchdb.

+Couchapp-Takeout is not a model citizen yet.
+Although it gives a resonable install, there is no un-installer.
+All files that couchapp-takeout install are in the users root directory, under /Users/username/.couchapptakeout So removing this directory, and any desktop items will be sufficiant to unintall the application.

 # Future

 On the install page, if a mobile os is detected, have some what of generating a link, or intent, that takes them to a mobile couch in the app store, and somehow passes the replication params.